Mentorship

 Mentoring does not employ the authoritativeness of specific assignments and goals with accountability, elements that we usually see in coaching.

-However it is possible (and common) for a mentor to also simultaneously be a teacher and a coach, to the same person and in the same skill domain.
+However it is possible (and common) for a mentor to also simultaneously be a coach and a teacher, to the same person and in the same skill domain.
 When they are teaching through one-way giving of knowledge they are not in that moment being a mentor.
 When they are coaching by direct assignment of tasks and goals with accountability they are not in that moment being a mentor.

 The following address only the mentorship aspect of any teaching/coaching/mentoring relationships.